mrossini-ethz/parseq/README.md

 (:test (x) (and (numberp x) (> x 10)))
 ```
 Makes the rule fail if the last form specified in the test fails.
-In this case, the rule fails if the parse result is not an integer greater than `10`.
+In this case, the rule fails if the parse result is not an number greater than `10`.
 Note, that the input to the test depends on the preceding processing options.

 #### Antitest